grafi24/grafi24/README.md

 - ⚡ Fun fact: ...

--hallo I am a beginner and would really like to learn.
+"hallo I am a beginner and would really like to learn.
 I ask everyone for support and understanding from lack of experienced knowledge.
 For any blache and meaningful mistakes made great apologies already.
-A lot of things I will want to be left to me
+A lot of things I will want to be left to me"